emberjs/rfcs/text/0000-router-service-computed-query-params.md

   }
 }
 ```

-This will no longer be true.
-However, controllers will still manage the long-term state of the query params as they do today.

 Having query-param-related computed properties available everywhere will be a shift in thinking that "the controller manages query params" to "query params are a routing concern and are on the router service"